Skip to main content

 Gardening and Beautification Projects

 In July 2010, a EF1 tornado touched down in Riverdale, Bronx.
 A month later, H.E.A.L.T.H for Youths spearheaded a tornado clean-up project for the park.
 This led to our doing gardening work throughout the 5 boroughs.
-Now we have a long list of projects that we work on including work in several New York Restoration Project gardens, various community gardens and other similar programs.
+Now we have a long list of projects that we work on including work in several New York Restoration Project gardens, the Skyline Community Garden, and various community gardens and other similar programs.

 • "Cops and Kids" Program